...

 In the dewaxing process, the wax inside the ceramic shell is removed by melting.
 Industrial setups commonly include steam autoclaves or flash fire furnaces to heat and melt the wax.

 Operators will place the mold down so molten wax can flow out easily.
-In an autoclave, the steam heats up the mold for up 12 hours at 90oC–175oC and a majority of the wax flows out.
+In an autoclave, the steam heats up the mold for up to 12 hours at 90oC–175oC and a majority of the wax flows out.
 After this, bake the mold at higher temperatures of up to 1000oC for a few hours to burn off the remaining wax and evaporate moisture content.

 This is a crucial stage in the casting process as such intense temperatures can induce defects in the mold shell.
 Cracking is a common concern that engineers try to avoid.
 As a result, it is a good practice at an investment casting foundry to dewax the mold in a way that the wax melts but no damage is done to the mold.